-RESEARCH ACTIVITY
+SONA RESEARCH ACTIVITY

-Students earn Sona credit from participating in research activity.
-This can be either through direct participation in research through the Sona online volunteer subject pool (Option 1), by completing summaries of primary research articles (Option 2), or by a combination of the two types of activities.
+Students earn Sona credit points for their eligible courses from participating in research activity.
+This can be either through direct participation in research through the Sona online research system (Option 1), by completing summaries of primary research articles (Option 2), or by a combination of the two types of activities.
+First year courses (i.e., PSYO 111 and PSYO 121) include 4% as part of the final course grade for participating in Sona research activity, while second year and higher courses allow for a 2% bonus to be added to the final course grade for participating.

-Research Participation (Option 1)
+Research Participation In Online Research System (Option 1)

-As a participant in one of numerous Psychology Department Subject Pool experiments posted at http://ubco.sona-systems.com/, you will obtain 0.5% credit for each 0.5 hour of participation at UBCO.
-Hence, participation requiring a 1-hour time commitment provides a credit of 1%, 1.5 hours provides a credit of 1.5%, and 2 hours provides a credit of 2.0%, etc.
+As a participant in one of the numerous research studies posted at http://ubco.sona-systems.com/, you will obtain 0.5% credit for each 0.5 hour of participation.
+Hence, studies requiring a 1-hour time commitment provides a credit of 1%, 1.5 hours provides a credit of 1.5%, and 2 hours provides a credit of 2.0%, etc.